Features

 Of all the seasons, autumn is arguably the most spectacular in the New Forest woodlands.

-The summer’s lush green canopy of leaves gradually turns to dazzling shades of gold, orange, brown and red.
-The trees prepare to shutdown for winter, but not before one of nature’s most colourful shows.
+The summer’s lush green canopy gradually turns to dazzling shades of gold, orange, brown and red.
+The trees prepare to shut down for winter, but not before one of nature’s most colourful shows.

 Autumn in the forest

-There is a timeless pleasure in walking through woods surrounded by this blaze of colour, illuminated by autumn sunshine and with the crunch of fallen leaves underfoot.
+There is a timeless pleasure in walking through woods surrounded by a blaze of colour, illuminated by autumn sunshine and with the crunch of fallen leaves underfoot.

 Kids can enjoy the fun of playing in the leaves and hunting for conkers under the chestnut trees.
 They can also try and identify the various species of leaves fallen from the trees as well as looking out for blackberries to pick.

-It’s the season of bounty in the forest – look out for the twisted crab apple trees which spill their bitter fruit on the ground at this time of year, as well as rosehips and sloes.
+It’s the season of bounty in the forest – look out for rosehips and sloes as well as the twisted crab apple trees which spill their bitter fruit on the ground at this time of year.

 Many rare species of fungi also emerge as the air of damp and decay descends on the forest.
 The New Forest is home to an estimated 2,700 species of fungi, with new ones still being discovered.
-They include ones considered of international importance.
+They include some considered to be of international importance.

 New Forest fungi